mitochondrion/unix-colors/README.md

 # unix-colors
-Python functions for coloring command line output.
+Python functions for coloring/formatting command line output.
 Have only tested on Bash.

 ## Example:
 ```